-The school's lead person with overall designated responsibility for safeguarding is Mrs Kate Takashima.
-We have a deputy safeguarding lead, Mrs Emma Bailey, to ensure there is cover for this role at all times.
+5.1 The school's lead person with overall designated responsibility for safeguarding is Mrs Kate Takashima.
+We have a deputy safeguarding lead, Mrs Emma Bailey, and in the absence of both, a second deputy, Mrs Emma Green, to ensure there is appropriate cover for this role at all times.
 The responsibilities of the Designated Safeguarding Lead (DSL) are described in Appendix A. Note that the DSL retains overall responsibility for safeguarding even when activities associated with this role are assigned to Deputies.